Bury Her Next to Jasper's Leg: Plot

+A woman named Paige runs through the woods.
+Virginia and her men catches and confront her.
+Paige has been assigned to lumber duty since a man named Jasper lost his leg, and the painted message “THE END IS THE BEGINNING” have been popping up on trees.
+Paige claims that what she does is “about the future” before shooting herself.
+Furious, Virginia orders her men to bury Paige “next to Jasper’s leg”.

-June and Sarah are now running a mobile clinic, but they aren't having much success in saving people, including the death of a man from a burst appendix that they tried to operate on.
-June is reunited with John, who tries to convince her to flee to his cabin with him, but they are interrupted by a message from Luciana about a disaster in Tank Town due to the explosion of a new well.
+June and Sarah are now running a mobile clinic, but aren't having much success in saving people: a man dies from a burst appendix on the operation table.
+John comes by to pick up June.
+Still haunted by Janis’ death, John tries to convince June to flee to his cabin together.
+He is interrupted by a distress call from Luciana about the explosion of a new well in Tank Town.

-Virginia, John, June, Sarah, Luciana and the Pioneers fight to save survivors of the disaster, but a spray-painted message that reads "THE END IS THE BEGINNING" convinces Virginia that it was not an accident.
-Upon realizing and finding the art supplies of an injured Wes, Virginia tortures him for answers, believing he is responsible before being taken away by June.
+Virginia, John, June, Sarah, Luciana and others Pioneers fight to save survivors of the disaster.
+The same spray-painted message "THE END IS THE BEGINNING" convinces Virginia that it was not an accident.
+Upon finding the art supplies belonging to an injured Wes, Virginia tortures him for answers, believing he is responsible.
+June intervenes and saves Wes.

-However, June and Virginia get caught in an explosion, and Virginia gets attacked by a walker who manages to bite her hand.
-June hesitates to amputate her hand, blaming Virginia for the deaths of the workers, but Virginia insists there is a greater threat than her and that her methods are oriented to protect the people of her communities.
+June and Virginia are trapped by an explosion, and Virginia is attacked by a walker who bite her hand.
+June hesitates to amputate Virginia, blaming Virginia for the deaths of the workers.
+Virginia insists that her methods are necessary to protect her community.
 June decides to save Virginia, who agrees to give June her own hospital.
+John rescues the both of them before Tank Town is destroyed.

-Tank Town is destroyed, and as a consequence, June refuses to leave with John and instead intends to build her hospital with the help of Luciana, Sarah, Wes, and Wendell.
-Though devastated by June's choice, John decides to implement his escape plan on his own.
+As a consequence of her deal with Virginia, June refuses to leave with John.
+She intends on building her hospital with the help of Luciana, Sarah, Wes, and Wendell.
+A disheartened John decides to escape on his own.